-- 5.B.7 For Emission Point AA-002, the permittee shall maintain documentation that contains the following information: - (a) A copy of each notification and report submitted to comply with Subpart ZZZZ (including all documentation supporting any Notification of Compliance Status). - (b) Records on the occurrence and duration of each malfunction of an engine or the associated air pollution control / monitoring equipment; - (c) Records on any required performance tests and/or performance evaluations;
+- 5.B.11 For Emission Points AA-006 through AA-015, the permittee shall maintain documentation that contains the following information: - (a) A copy of each notification and report submitted to comply with Subpart ZZZZ (including all documentation supporting Notification of Compliance Status). - (b) Records on the occurrence and duration of each malfunction of an engine or the associated air pollution control / monitoring equipment; - (c) Records on any required performance tests and/or performance evaluations; - (d) Records on all required maintenance performed on air pollution control / monitoring equipment; - (e) Records on the actions taken during periods of malfunction to minimize emissions in accordance with Condition 3.D.1, including corrective actions to restore malfunctioning process and air pollution control / monitoring equipment to its normal or usual manner of operation. - (f) For each CPMS, the permittee shall maintain the following information: - (1) Records described in 40 CFR 63.10(b)(2)(vi) (xi), Subpart A; - (2) Previous (i.e. superseded) versions of the performance evaluation plan as required in 40 CFR 63.8(d)(3), Subpart A; and

-- (d) Records on all required maintenance performed on air pollution control / monitoring equipment; - (e) Records on the actions taken during periods of malfunction to minimize emissions in accordance with Condition 3.D.1, including corrective actions to restore malfunctioning process and air pollutions control / monitoring equipment to its normal or usual manner of operation. - (f) For each CPMS, the permittee shall maintain the following information: - (1) Records described in 40 CFR 63.10(b)(2)(vi) (xi), Subpart A; - (2) Previous (i.e. superseded) versions of the performance evaluation plan as required in 40 CFR 63.8(d)(3), Subpart A; and - (3) Any request for alternatives to the relative accuracy test for a CPMS as required in 40 CFR 63.8(f)(6)(i), Subpart A (if applicable).
+(3) Any request for alternatives to the relative accuracy test for a CPMS as required in 40 CFR 63.8(f)(6)(i), Subpart A (if applicable).

-(Ref.: 40 CFR 63.6655(a) - (b); Subpart ZZZZ)
+(Ref.: 40 CFR 63.6655(a) and (b); Subpart ZZZZ)